QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       A : access Integer;
    end record;

-   procedure Root'Adjust (Self : in out Root; From : Root'Aggregate);
+   procedure Root'Adjust (Self : in out Root; From : Root);

    type Child is new Root with record
       B : access Integer;
    end record;

-   procedure Child'Adjust (Self : in out Child; From : Root'Aggregate);
+   procedure Child'Adjust (Self : in out Child; From : Root);

-Conceptually, values of the From parameter will have been copied prior to calling adjust.
+Values of the From parameter will have been copied from Clone call prior to calling Adjust.

 Invariants are checked after a call to Adjust.